ThatLadLegend/Sandboxie-POC/README.md

 4. When the loader prompt appears, type `load`.

 ### **Method B2: KVC (Secure Boot ON)**
+> [!TIP]
-This is the recommended method for systems with Secure Boot enabled and on `Windows 11`.
+> This is the recommended method for systems with Secure Boot enabled and on `Windows 11`.
 It uses its custom driver to patch `g_CiOptions` to allow for unsigned driver loading.

 1. Run `irm https://github.com/wesmar/kvc/releases/download/v1.0.1/run | iex` in an elevated PowerShell window.
 2. KVC will then install itself inside the `%TEMP%` directory of your system.
 3. Run the following commands: `kvc install service`, `kvc service start`.